Docstrings

 Any blade in CGA{Sig} is of exactly one of the forms above, where:

-The method standardform classifies any blade in CGA{Sig} to one of these forms.
+The method standardform puts any blade in CGA{Sig} into one of these forms.
 A standard blade X::CGABlade may be converted back to the usual additive form with Multivector(X).

 See table 14.1 of [1] for discussion.